MuhammadZulhusni/Wedding-Invitation/README.md

 # Wedding Invitation Website

 This project is a beautiful, responsive wedding invitation website created using HTML, CSS, JavaScript, and Bootstrap.
-The website provides information about the wedding event, including a countdown timer, sections about the couple, event details, a gallery, an attendance confirmation form that stores data in Google Sheets, background music, and a comment section.
+The website provides information about the wedding event, including a countdown timer, sections about the couple, event details, a gallery, an attendance confirmation form that stores data in Google Sheets & background music.
 ## Table of Contents
 - [Features](#features)
 - [Technologies Used](#technologies-used)